-How to Protect Your Company’s Intellectual Property in an Employment Contract
+How to Protect Your Intellectual Property in an Employment Contract (2020 Update)

 Employment contracts outline the rights, duties and responsibilities of both the employer and the employee.
 As an employer, when you hire an employee they will likely get access to your company’s intellectual property, or even create on behalf of your business.
 In this sense, protecting your business’s IP is crucial, and remains so if your employee leaves the business.
-Specifically, a section in the agreement will provide how intellectual property (IP) is dealt with and who is entitled to it.
+Specifically, a section in your employment agreement will provide how your intellectual property (IP) is dealt with and who is entitled to it.
 As a general rule, the employer will own the intellectual property created by its employees ‘in the course of their employment’.
 In this article, we’ll explain how you can protect your company’s intellectual property in an employment contract.

-‘In the course of employment’ refers to an act of any kind done during the performance of an employee’s job, usually (but not always) during the period of time specified in the employment agreement.
+‘In the course of employment’ refers to an act of any kind done during the performance of an employee’s job.
+This is usually (but not always) during the period of time specified in the employment agreement.
 However, ownership is not restricted by where it was created or whether it was necessarily created during working hours.
 Therefore, what is important to identify is whether the employee has a duty to create IP as part of their employment duties.
 So, an employee who creates IP but was not hired with the intention to do so will own that created IP.
 For example, an employee who works as a graphic designer may design their own comic books in their spare time.
 As this is done in their spare time and not part of their usual duties, they will not be bound by the employment contract when it comes to this.

 The only exception to this would be through specific wording to the contrary in the employment contract.
-You would need to explicitly show your intention as the employer to allow employees to keep certain IP that they have created.
+You would need to explicitly show your intention to keep certain IP that they have created.

-Furthermore, it is necessary to implement accompanying non-disclosure agreements and non-compete clauses to prevent employees from manipulating/competing against your IP.
+Furthermore, you may need to issue non-disclosure agreements and non-compete clauses to prevent employees from manipulating/competing against your IP.
 Draft these clauses broadly but accordingly to prevent any potential exploit by your employees against past, present or future IP.

 Even though you own the IP of your employees, the creators have moral rights to their work.
 This means you need to correctly attribute the work to the creator, not attribute the wrong person to the work, and the work must not be treated in a derogatory way.
 If you wish to waive these rights it is necessary to obtain the creator’s consent.
 These moral rights may also not apply if you act reasonably in line with legislation and industry practices.